 My research interests focus on the long term effects of chronic lung disease on respiratory structure and resultant lung function.
 Lab research involves measuring structural function with serial CT imaging at similar lung volumes and expiratory CT scans to optimize evaluation of regional small airway disease.
 The advantage of understanding the molecular and physiologic events of lung disease provides the opportunity for preemptive medical intervention before symptoms appear.

-Emeritus Faculty-Med Ctr Line, Pediatrics - Pulmonary Medicine
+Emeritus Faculty - University Medical Line, Pediatrics - Pulmonary Medicine

 Packard Children's Hospital Resident Education Committee, LPCH (2001 - 2002)